emthm/CHOICE/README.md

 - fan_inlet_suppression: noise suppression constant for fan inlet
 - fan_dis_suppression: noise suppression constant for fan inlet
 - lpt_suppression: noise suppression constant for fan inlet

-#### dimensionsWeight.txt --> The modules of the engine architecture are provided, e.g. Fan, Lpc, Comb, etc. The rest of the parameters are not used.

 #### weightAircraft.txt --> Engine sizing data.
 Metric system is used
 - GBX_ratio: gear box ratio.
 If the engine is direct driven, set this parameter to 1.0,